Kinney County DWI Court Process

 3. Trial (If No Plea Deal)

-Common Defenses: Common defenses to DUI charges include:
+- Common defenses: Common defenses to DUI charges include:

-Medical Conditions: Presenting evidence of a medical condition that could have affected your BAC or performance on field sobriety tests.
+- Presenting evidence of a medical condition that could have affected your BAC or performance on field sobriety tests.

-Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, the number of witnesses, and the amount of evidence presented.
+- Typical trial length: The length of a DUI trial can vary depending on the complexity of the case, the number of witnesses, and the amount of evidence presented.
 A typical DUI trial in Kinney County might last one to three days.

-Penalties for DUI in Kinney, TX
+Penalties for DUI in Kinney County, TX

-First Offense DUI
+First Offense

-- License Suspension: 90 days to 1 year
+- License Suspension: TX law §521.344 dictates a license suspension of 90 days to 1 year.

 - Other Requirements: Alcohol education classes, community service, potential ignition interlock device (IID) requirement.

-Second Offense DUI
+Second Offense

-- Jail Time: 30 days to 1 year
+- Jail Time: TX law §49.04 specifies a jail sentence of 30 days to 1 year.

-- License Suspension: 180 days to 2 years
+- License Suspension: TX law §521.344 dictates a license suspension of 180 days to 2 years.

 - Other Requirements: Alcohol education classes, community service, mandatory IID requirement.

-Third Offense DUI
+Third Offense

 A third DUI offense in Texas is considered a felony.

-- Jail Time: 2 to 10 years in prison
+- Jail Time: TX law §49.09 specifies a prison sentence of 2 to 10 years.

 - Other Requirements: Alcohol education classes, community service, mandatory IID requirement.